give online

 There is no registration fee for participation in the symposium.
 Registration is appreciated as it aids in planning.

-If you would like submit a poster and/or take advantage of the free lunch, please register by February 19th.
+If you would like submit a poster and/or take advantage of the free lunch, please register by February 18th.

 You will receive a confirmation email with parking and lunch information at a later date.
 Contact Felix Fritschi with any questions.

-2025 Soybean Symposium
+2026 Soybean Symposium

-When: March 5th, 2025
+When: March 4th, 2026

-When: University of Missouri, Columbia, MO, Memorial Union North 201ABC
+Where: University of Missouri, Columbia, MO, Memorial Union North 201ABC

 What: The symposium will bring together researchers and stakeholders across the soybean value chain to network, present research findings, and promote interdisciplinary collaborations.
 It will feature four leading experts in the areas of soybean molecular genetics, weed science, food science, and soybean breeding.
 Participants also have the opportunity to volunteer poster presentations and discuss their work during a poster session which will be coupled with a reception.
 This free symposium is open to researchers, students, industry, farmers, and other stakeholders interested in soybean.